Pride of Country Music

 Pride of Country Music is the second studio album by American country music artist Charley Pride.
 It was released in 1967 on the RCA Victor label (catalog no. LSP-3775).
 The album was awarded four-and-a-half stars from the web site AllMusic.
-It debuted on Billboard magazine's country album chart on July 1, 1967, peaked at No. 33, and remained on the chart for 10 weeks.
+It debuted on Billboards country album chart on July 1, 1967, peaked at No. 33, and remained on the chart for 10 weeks.